 Ditto, if you have grass that winds around large rocks or a lawn that is bordered by scallop-shaped bricks, using a manual pole edger is out of the question.
 But the string style edger works perfectly in these circumstances.
 It does no damage to the bricks and removes grass easily.

 Since there's no cord, they also have no restrictions on where you can take them.
-If you have a large yard, or want to trim in certain areas where there's no outlet nearby, using an electric trimmer can be near impossible.
+If you have a large yard or want to trim in certain areas where there's no outlet nearby, using an electric trimmer can be near impossible.
 Using a couple of hundred feet of extension cord makes the job unpleasant, and the cord itself is heavy at that length.
-In those circumstances, a gasoline powered trimmer can work wonders.
+In those circumstances, a petrol-powered trimmer can work wonders.

-Gasoline-powered edgers also typically have much more power.
-So if you have thick brush, weeds or other debris that you want whacked down to size, this type can do the job.
+petrol-powered edgers also typically have much more power.
+So if you have thick brush, weeds or other debris that you want to be whacked down to size, this type can do the job.
 They do cost a bit more, but they last for years and the investment is worthwhile for the effort they save.